-5 Levels of Student Discipline
+FIVE Levels of Student Discipline

-University Laboratory School has implemented 5 Levels of Discipline as a process to help identify student misbehavior that may be detrimental to the health and safety of ULS students and personnel and ULS and UH property.
+University Laboratory School has implemented five levels of discipline as a process to help identify student misbehavior that may be detrimental to the health and safety of all ULS students, and personnel and/or damaging to ULS and UH property.

-The 5 Levels of this student disciplinary process are designed to teach students to take personal responsibility for their actions and to respect the rights of others.
-The process applies to misbehavior in classrooms, on campus, at school-sponsored events, or at non-school sponsored events.
+The five levels of this student disciplinary process are designed to teach students to take personal responsibility for their actions and to respect the rights of others.
+The process applies to misbehavior in classrooms, on campus, at school-sponsored events, or at non-school sponsored events such as athletic events.